ysim/cook/README.md

     cook edit [recipe name]

-This will open the recipe in text editor (defaults to `vim`).
-Set the `$EDITOR` environment variable to open it with a different text editor.
+This will open the recipe in a text editor.

 ### Customizations